 And now Kendra Hamilton’s Romancing the Gullah in the Age of Porgy and Bess will have a similarly thought-provoking and catalytic impact on Southern studies and African American studies.

 Hamilton loves complex investigation but abhors dry exposition.
-Her talents as a writer of creative nonfiction and poetry add originality to her scholarly voice and her background as a full-time newspaper reporter gives her the chops to write with maximal lucidity.
-Her forays into environmental anthropology encompass not only biological adaptations but also cultural practices, social structures, economic systems, and political processes shaped by the intricate relationship between humans and the biosphere.
-Hamilton integrates this approach with linguistics, cultural criticism grounded in postmodernist theories as well as cultural and southern history, making the book a scholarly tour de force that offers a wealth of seminal insights on the Gullah Geechee applicable to American studies in general and African American studies in particular.
+Her talents as a writer of creative nonfiction and poetry add originality to her scholarly voice, and her background as a full-time newspaper reporter gives her the chops to write with maximal lucidity.
+Her forays into environmental anthropology encompass not only biological adaptations but also cultural practices, social structures and economic systems shaped by the intricate relationship between humans and the environment.
+Hamilton integrates this approach with linguistics, cultural criticism grounded in postmodernist theories as well as cultural and southern history, making the book a scholarly tour de force that offers a wealth of seminal insights on the Gullah Geechee and forming what she calls "a shadow canon" that will become more illumined within itself as well as applicable to other studies.

 “African creolization” and “Afro Creole” are the more specific terms she uses for processes of “syncretism.”
 The Gullah Geeche melting pot is a blend of African, European, and indigenous peoples’ cultures.
 Alternative nomenclature is not just compensation for the deprivations of racial oppression, it has strong explanatory authority.
 When rice historian Richard Porcher says, “Without rice, the city of Charleston as we know it today would not exist,” he affirms the authority of Hamilton’s exacting historiography and anthropology.